 Cross-selling and AOV (Average Order Value — revenue per order) are often confused but play different roles.
 AOV is the metric that measures the result; cross-selling is one means of moving it.
 When a related item sells, items per order rise and AOV goes up.
 Watch AOV alone, though, and you miss when an offer pushes conversion rate (CVR) down.
 See AOV calculation and tactics for the full picture.

-The three differ by what you offer: cross-sell goes sideways, up-sell goes upward, down-sell goes downward.
+Bottom line: the three differ by what you offer — cross-sell goes sideways, up-sell goes upward, down-sell goes downward.

 Cross-sell and up-sell both lift AOV, but the direction differs: up-sell is a higher-tier version of the same item, cross-sell is a related item from another category.
 Using both together is the standard play; the detailed design of higher-tier offers is in Upselling explained.
 Down-sell is used separately when conversion matters more than ticket size.